boredazfcuk/docker-icloudpd/README.md

 **webhook_port**: If the notification_type is set to 'Webhook' then this is the port number to use when connecting to the webhook server.
 If this is not set, it will default to 8123

+**ebhook_path**: If the notification_type is set to 'Webhook' then this is the path to use when connectiong to the webhook server.
+The path must start and end with a forward slash character.
+If this is not set, it will default to /api/webhook/

 **webhook_id**: If the notification_type is set to 'Webhook' then this is the Webhook ID to use

 **webhook_https**: If this is set to 'True then the Webhoot notification URL will use HTTPS, otherwise it will default to HTTP